 “We understood that as cool as a healthcare algorithm may be, it is not a solution or a product.
 You need to find out the real-life clinical value and ensure your finding is actionable.
 You also need to find a commercial reimbursement model, so that those who want to use your platform can do so and get paid,” says Toledano.

 “Our teams needed to be more agile to get the benefit of scale.
 They had to be independent, to be able to manage their own time.”
-Click To Tweet
+Share on XGetting agile with bands and guilds

 With a marketing strategy in place, Zebra began to build interdisciplinary teams, incorporating product managers, data analysts, QA folks, and those tasked with complying with regulations.
-The problem: The teams quickly got very large and hard to manage
+The problem: The teams quickly got very large and hard to manage.

 “We realized that our teams needed to be more agile to get the benefit of scale.
 They had to be independent, to be able to manage their own time,” Toledano recalls.